Information accurate as of October 2018.

 Authentic tasting Mexican food is in short supply in Jeonju.
 More than once I’ve attempted to eat a seemingly appetising burrito or quesadilla, only to find it laden with Korean radishes, pickles or even kimchi!
 I still experience nightmares.

 Koreanised versions of foreign food are to be expected, being in Korea and all.
-But here are 3 restaurants that have managed to keep the kimchi at bay.
+But here are 3 restaurants where you can find delicious Mexican food in Jeonju.

 1) Masi Taco